Learning from Human Directional Corrections: Other Choices of

-which may lead to faster convergence than the rate $(1-1/r)$ using the center of MVE in Section \ref{section_results} when the parameter space is high dimensional (i.e., $r$ large).
-However, for a polytope described by a set of linear inequalities, it requires much higher computational cost to obtain the center of gravity in (\ref{equ_centerofgravity}) than solving the center of MVE inscribed in $\boldsymbol{\Omega}_k$ \cite{boyd2007localization}.
+which may lead to faster convergence than the rate $(1-1/r)$ using the center of MVE.
+However, for a polytope described by a set of linear inequalities, it is more expensive to compute the center of gravity in (\ref{equ_centerofgravity}) than to compute the center of MVE \cite{boyd2007localization}.